nachocifu/searchEngine/README.md

 Java university project for searching solutions for Sokoban board game boards.
 Implements several search algorithms with several heuristics and handles common problems.
 ## Implementation remarks
-Developed and tested with Java version 8 on Windows 10 and Java version 13 on Mac OS Catalina.
+Developed and tested with Java version 8 on Windows 10, Java version 13 on Mac OS Catalina and Java version 8 on Archlinux(4.19.101-1-lts).
 ### Assumptions
 This project assumes boards always have same number of boxes and targets locations.
 If it dosnt, algorithm will run indefinitely.